The death of the TVC

 Priceline Beauty School is a perfect example of the trend towards online video series, as opposed to standalone commercials.

-For us, in the world of film production, it’s an interesting time of transition, because a lot of older production companies and freelancesr make a cost distinction between whether something is corporate (Internal), digital/social (Online), or commercial (TV).
+For us, in the world of film production, we work on the principle that if you can find a way to inform people, whilst also entertaining, it’s an interesting time of transition, because a lot of older production companies and freelancers make a cost distinction between whether something is corporate (Internal), digital/social (Online), or commercial (TV).
 Once upon a time, there was a clear delineation between the kind of production value a client would expect for a TVC vs. a social campaign - but now it’s all becoming one and the same.
 Your audiences online still expect the same level of production quality that used to be associated with broadcast TV.

 Our brand film for Auswalk never went to air.
 But that doesn't mean high production value wasn't important for us.